AryanV-Coder/AryanV-Coder/README.md

 *Flutter, FastAPI, Dart, Python, Gemini, PostgreSQL*

-**Spy AI**, an AI-powered full-stack mobile app using **Flutter** (Dart) frontend and **FastAPI** (Python) backend that turns your phone into a searchable, lifelong memory by recording and indexing meetings in real time.
+**Spy AI**, an AI-powered full-stack mobile app using **Flutter** (Dart) frontend and **FastAPI** (Python) backend that turns your phone into a searchable, lifelong memory by recording and indexing conversations in a **PostgreSQL** database.

-- Implemented a background recorder with real-time audio capture, transcription pipeline, structured database storage and **full-text search**; integrated an **LLM-driven chatbot** to surface summaries, exact quotes, timestamps and context on demand across past conversations.
+- Implemented a background recorder with real-time audio capture, transcription pipeline, structured database storage and **full-text search**; integrated an **LLM-driven chatbot** to surface summaries, Q&A, and keyword-based query results across all past recordings.
-- Delivered end-to-end production features including secure storage, privacy controls, meeting-level metadata, and cross-platform deployment—empowering users to recall details, verify claims, and avoid being misled.
+- Delivered end-to-end production features including secure storage, privacy controls, meeting-level metadata, and cross-platform deployment—empowering users to recall details, verify claims, and revisit past conversations on demand.

 ---